 How do I know the workout is safe?
 We pride ourselves in being at the forefront of perinatal fitness.
 All our classes have been developed using the most current, science based research.
 We offer small classes for optimal attention, a range of modifications to meet all fitness levels and our instructors are trained with up to date pre and post natal certifications.

 Do I need approval from my doctor or practitioner before taking class?
 While we don’t require documentation, we ask that you get approval before beginning any kind of workout.
-You may provide your practitioner with the following information (link- I’m working on this) to ensure it meets their approval.
-We are happy to speak with them to answer any questions.
+We are happy to speak with your provider should they have any questions.

 Do you offer privates?
 Yes!
 We love one-on-one time!
-We especially recommend starting with a private if you have a severe medical condition, chronic back pain, painful joints, a former diastasis, pelvic girdle pain, SI joint pain, pelvic organ prolapse or problems with a leaky bladder.
+We especially recommend starting with a private if you have any medical conditions such as chronic back pain, painful joints, a former diastasis, pelvic girdle pain, SI joint pain, etc.

 At FPC we are looking to act as a community for mothers and mothers-to-be so even if you are taking advantage of our private sessions, we encourage you to participate in our group classes in order to build relationships with women who are in the same stage of their lives.